-This award was provided to your agency to address its law enforcement needs that are not funded with other funds, including federal, state, local, tribal, or BIA funds.
+This award was provided to your agency for approved project costs that are not funded with other funds, including federal, state, local, tribal, or BIA funds.
 Consequently, your agency may not use this funding for items or services that you already have funding for from other sources.

-If your agency receives funding from another source for the same item(s) or services(s) also funded under this award, please contact your COPS Office Grant Program Specialist at 800-421-6770.
+If your agency receives funding from another source for the same item(s) or services(s) also funded under this award, please contact your COPS Office Grant Program Specialist or call the COPS Office Response Center at 800-421-6770.
 If necessary, the COPS Office will work with your agency to reprogram funding for items or services that are allowable under this award program.